Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/data.rst

 The data preparation step foresees to copy test data to the sandbox and register it in the sandbox local catalogue.

 The application uses Envisat MERIS Level 1 Reduced Resolution data.
-ESA provides access to the full mission data through MyEarthNet and via the G-POD framework.

-For the purpose, Terradue has created a catalogue with a subset of the Envisat MERIS Level 1 Reduced Resolution mission data.
+For the purpose, and although ESA provides access to the full mission data through MyEarthNet and via the G-POD framework, Terradue has created a catalogue with a subset of the Envisat MERIS Level 1 Reduced Resolution mission data.

 This section shows how to copy and register the test data to the sandbox local storage and sandbox local catalogue.
 The same techniques can be applied to the ESA G-POD catalogues or other OpenSearch catalogues.